usegalaxy-no/ansible-role-nels-galaxy-api/README.md

 Example Playbook
 ----------------

-Copy or link the directory into the infrastructur playbook role dir infrastructure-playbook/env/common/roles/
+Install the role into the infrastructur playbook role dir infrastructure-playbook/env/common/roles/

 Create the nga.yml in env/test (or env/main for production infra)

-Including an example of how to use your role (for instance, with variables passed in as parameters) is always nice for users too:

     - hosts: galaxyserver
       vars_files: